Klosmi/WP-dev/WPDevNotes.md

  - Version: This option should be regularly updated whenever our theme receives updates.
  - Requires: we may want to set this option if our theme requires newer features of WordPress.
  - Tested up to: it lets the user know which version of WordPress the theme was tested on.
 (Recommended to use the latest WP version)
- - Reuires PHP: this property should be set to the minimum PHP version required for a theme to be functional.
+ - Requires PHP: this property should be set to the minimum PHP version required for a theme to be functional.
  - License, License URI: developers use the GNU license, which is the same license used by WordPress.
  - Text domain: it is very important in regards to translations.
 W e can think of the text domain as a unique ID for our translations.
 (It's common practice to set the text domain to the same name as our folder.)
  - last, we can add any notes, WP wont check it